 I LOVE (like super-duper LOVE) Caramel Apples!

 They are heaven on earth for me!
-And every time we go somewhere like Disneyland or on vacation, they are pretty much a “MUST-PURCHASE” item.
+And every time we go somewhere like Disneyland or on vacation, they are pretty much a “MUST-PURCHASE” item (our all-time favorite is the Apple Pie Caramel Apple!).
 We usually buy one for the whole family to slice up and share, and I’m happy to say my love for caramel apples has officially been passed down to the kids.

 Of course, I couldn’t say no when they requested caramel apples for a Family Night Dessert last week.
 I’ve made them a ton in the past, but have never loved how they turned out.
 I did quite a bit of research and practicing, and have now come up with some great tips for Perfect Caramel Apples.